Brockmire: Casting

 Alongside the series order announcement, it was confirmed that Hank Azaria would star in the series as the titular Brockmire.
 On May 13, 2016, it was announced Amanda Peet had joined the main cast.
 On June 30, 2016, it was reported that Tyrel Jackson Williams had been cast in a series regular role.

 In October 2018, it was announced that Tawny Newsome and Martha Plimpton had been cast in recurring roles for season three and that George Brett, Bob Costas, Richard Kind, Linda Lavin, J. K. Simmons, and Christine Woods would make guest appearances.

 Filming

 In season one, baseball scenes of the show were filmed at Luther Williams Field in Macon, Georgia.
 Parts of season one, and the majority of season two, were filmed at Coolray Field in Gwinnett County, Georgia.
 In season three, filming took place at Regions Field in Birmingham, Alabama.

 Reception

 Critical response

 The first season of Brockmire met a positive response from critics.
-Metacritic, which uses a weighted average, assigned the season a score of 79 out of 100 based on 15 reviews, indicating "generally favorable reviews".
+Metacritic, which uses a weighted average, assigned the show a score of 83 out of 100 based on 25 reviews, indicating "universal acclaim."